 9. When You’re Stressed, Float a While

-Here is another reminder not to stress your self so much.
-If you are having trouble dealing with your personal issues, take a deep breathe and relax.
+Here is another reminder not to stress yourself so much.
+If you are having trouble dealing with your personal issues, take a deep breath, and relax.
 Learn to unwind for a while to cool down.
 Afterward, go back to the drawing board and deal with the issue again.

 Sometimes if you do this, new ideas and solutions will just pop out of your mind to solve whatever problem you have.
 Besides a rested mind is more creative according to an article from ScientificAmerican.

 10. Remember, the Ark was built by amateurs; the Titanic by professionals

 I actually do not have an explanation for this.
 I also wonder about it.
 However, after watching the movie Titanic, I think what this lesson number 10 tells us is to be humble.
 I think the lesson here is it doesn’t matter how mighty you perceived to be, but you still need to be a low profile as some times it may backfire on your part.
 You will become complacent and lets your guard down based on the movie.